-We love the Eurovision Song Contest so we hope that our free printable Eurovision scorecard (aka ‘score sheet’) helps to make May 16th 2020 more fun than ever before.
-If there’s a few of you gathering for a party you can decide how best to use the scoreboard sheet; maybe jointly agree on a score for each category (?) … or be more competitive and let everybody make their own judgement.
+We love the Eurovision Song Contest so we hope that our free printable Eurovision scorecard (aka ‘score sheet’) helps to make May 22nd 2021 more fun than ever before.
+If there’s a few of you gathering for a party (if your Country’s Covid laws allow it) you can decide how best to use the scoreboard sheet; maybe jointly agree on a score for each category (?) … or be more competitive and let everybody make their own judgement.
 Maybe have a few prizes available for anybody that matches their first, second or third place with the official results on the scoreboard.

 Our current controversial predictions for the top five acts are:

-We’ve created a free printable Eurovision trivia quiz sheet (with answers) with several multiple choice quiz questions about the Eurovision Song Contest covering its many rules, its history and of course the many contestants that have performed over the years.
+We’ve created online Eurovision trivia multiple choice quizzes (with answers) all about the spectacular Eurovision Song Contest that tests your knowledge of its many rules, its history and of course the fabulous and colourful contestants that have performed over the years.

 The Eurovision Song Contest has had more than its fair share of memorable moments and performers over the years.
 One of our favourite winners was Swedish entry Måns Zelmerlöw who performed in 2015 with his amazing song ‘Heroes’ which featured mind-blowingly incredible visuals.
 He also went on to do a great job hosting the following year’s Eurovision alongside Swedish TV presenter Petra Mede.
 Another performer who had similarly impressive visuals was Russian entry Sergey Lazarev with the song “You Are The Only One” in 2016.
 He even took it one step further by appearing to climb the background screen to make it look like he was part of it!
 In spite of this amazing performance he only came third, losing both to Australian entry Dami Im’s “Sound of Silence” and Ukrainian entry Jamala’s “1944” who won the Eurovision Song Contest that year.
 Finally, we want to mention the performance from Moldova’s 2018 entry DoReDoS with the song “My Lucky Day” who gave us both creative and surreal background choreography.
 Even though they didn’t win, they did manage to make it into the Top 10.